s100projects/S100_ATX_MB/README.md

 You may need to create an account on [st.com](https://www.st.com) to download the programmer.
 Follow this link to download and then install the STM32 Cube Programmer: [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).

-You Will also need an ST-Link V2 Programmer. which will need a modification for Rev 1.0 motherboards to support a hardware reset from the ST-Link V2.
+You will also need an ST-Link V2 Programmer. which will need a modification for Rev 1.0 motherboards to support a hardware reset from the ST-Link V2.
 I am supplying the modified ST-Link V2 adapters with new orders.
 For current owners of the S-100 ATX Motherboard, I will send out the modified ST-Link V2 Programmers upon request.

 For the current S-100 ATX Motheboard Firmware with LCD support, download it here: [S100_ATX_MB_CONT_V4_R-07.zip](docs/S100_ATX_MB_CONT_V4_R-07.zip).